Run a 10K in 1 Hour: An 8‑Week Journey

 FAQ

-Q: I missed a workout—what should I do?
-A: If it’s an easy run, simply add a short easy jog later in the week.
-If you miss a hard session (tempo or interval), try to fit it in before the next rest day, but never double‑up two hard days back‑to‑back.
+Q: I missed a workout.
+What should I do?
+A: If it’s an easy run, add a short easy jog later in the week.
+If you missed a hard session (tempo or interval), fit it in before the next rest day, but don’t double up two hard days back to back.

-Q: My paces feel off on a hot day—should I adjust?
+Q: My paces feel off on a hot day.
+Should I adjust?
 A: Yes.
-Heat slows you down; aim for 5‑10 % slower than target paces and focus on effort.
+Heat slows you down.
+Aim for 5 to 10% slower than target paces and focus on effort.

-Q: I’m feeling a niggle in my knee—can I continue?
-A: Reduce intensity.
-Switch the day to an easy run or cross‑train.
-If pain persists >2 days, seek professional advice.
+Q: I have a niggle in my knee.
+Can I continue?
+A: Drop intensity.
+Make that day an easy run or cross-train.
+If pain persists more than two days, see someone.

-Q: How do I know if I’m ready for the 10 km race‑pace finish in week 8?
-A: By week 7 you should comfortably complete a 9‑km run with the last 2 km at tempo pace.
+Q: How do I know I’m ready for the race-pace finish in week 8?
+A: By week 7 you should comfortably complete a 9 km run with the last 2 km at tempo pace.
 If that feels stable, you’re ready.

-Q: Can I substitute a hill repeat for the interval session?
-A: Absolutely.
-Hill repeats of 60‑90 seconds at a hard effort with jog back recovery mimic interval stress and add strength.
+Q: Can I substitute hill repeats for the interval session?
+A: Yes.
+Hill repeats of 60–90 seconds at a hard effort with jog-back recovery mimic interval stress and add strength.

 Collection - 8‑Week 10K Sub‑60 Training Program